A Quick Reference & Guide to the Witch's Sabbats

 Magical Workings: new life, success, new love, opportunity

-Lore: collect wildflowers from a field or at the very least a florist shop.
+Traditions / rituals: collect wildflowers from a field or at the very least a florist shop.
 Plan to walk in gardens, parks, forests, to celebrate nature.
 Plant seeds, do gardening and yard work.
 Do herb work.
+Make an Ostara wreath.
+Paint or dye eggs.
+Easter bunny and easter baskets.
+Feed birds with bird seed.
+Write your intentions for the Spring on an egg and bury it near your front doorstep.

-Foods: seeds (sunflower, pumpkin, sesame, pine nuts) sprouts, leafy green vegetables.
+Foods: seeds (sunflower, pumpkin, sesame, pine nuts), sprouts, leafy green vegetables.
 Flower dishes - stuffed nasturtiums or carnation cupcakes.
+Rose water used in baking.

-Decorations: flowers, bunnies, buds and blossoms (can be worn too), spring water & flowers in cup/cauldron
+Decorations: flowers, bunnies, buds and blossoms (can be worn too), spring water & flowers in cup/cauldron, bird nests, birds, robin's eggs, eggs of all kinds.

-Magical Workings: success, blossoming love, passion, budding friendship.
+Magical Workings: success, blossoming love, passion, budding friendship, rebirth.

 Date(s): May 1st

-What we celebrate: fertility; the union of the God and the Goddess.
+What we celebrate: fertility; abundant life; the union of the God and the Goddess to procreate.

-Lore: celebreate in a forest or near a living tree; create a small token in honor of the wedding of the God and Goddess to hang on a tree.
+Lore: celebrate in a forest or near a living tree; create a small token in honor of the wedding of the God and Goddess to hang on a tree.
 Weaving and planting are traditional.
+Erect a traditional maypole and dance around with ribbons.
+Light a bonfire.

-Decorations: maypole, ribbons in trees, bags of flowers, strings of beads, garland, carvings.
+Decorations: maypole, ribbons in trees, candles, fire, bags of flowers, strings of beads, garland, carvings, phallic symbols, cups, cauldrons, wicker man, symbols of love and fertility.

 Colors: yellow, pink, blue, green, red.